anonymous-zqxn/ulite2022/README.md

-This repository contains the code and data for the paper “A Blocking-Based Approach to Enhance Large-Scale Reference Matching.”
+This repository contains the code and data for the paper “A Blocking-Based Approach to Enhance Large-Scale Reference Linking.”

 Code and data for